gcharters/coffee/README.md

 Access the metrics endpoint at: `https://localhost:9445/metrics`

 You will see that the browser complains about the certificate.
 This is a self-signed certificate generated by Liberty for test purposes.
 Accept the exception (note,  Firefox may not allow you to do this in which case you'll need to use a different browser).
 You'll be presented with a login prompt.
-Sign in with userid `admin` and password `change_it` (the values from the `metrics-prod.xml`).
+Sign in with userid `admin` and password `change_it` (the values in the `metrics-prod.xml`).

-## Support Licensing
+## Module 6: Support Licensing

+TODO: Alasdair to add some words